DanSimon/scalene/README.md

 will be entered into the techempower benchmarks.
 For now, here's the results of some benchmarks I've run myself:

-This benchmark hits the `/plaintext` route.
+This test hits the `/plaintext` route in the included benchmark example.
 I used whatever was in master in the Techempower repo at the time with no modifications except frameworks were limited to 1 I/O thread.
 I used wrk with 75 connections, 2 threads, pipeline depth of 16.
 Benchmarks were run on my 4-core Intel 6700K 4.0Ghz desktop